Rhodiola Rosea for Endurance Athletes: The Evidence: The Short Answer

 This is important for setting the right expectations before you start.

-It is not a stimulant.
-Rhodiola does not cause a caffeine-like energy boost.
+- Not a stimulant.
 Some people report mild alertness, but this is not its primary mechanism and it varies by individual.
-If you take it and feel nothing acutely, that does not mean it is not working.
+Feeling nothing acutely does not mean it is not working.

-It is not a replacement for training.
-Rhodiola helps you absorb and recover from a training load.
-It does not generate fitness in the absence of that load.
+- Not a replacement for training.
+Rhodiola helps you absorb and recover from a training load; it does not generate fitness in the absence of that load.
 The athletes who benefit most are those already training at high volumes.

 When Does Endurance360 Start Working?